Landing at Cape Helles: Covering force

 By 7:15 a.m., the British had got far enough inland to deny the Ottomans observation over the area.
 On the northern flank, Brigadier-General Hare and the others who had outflanked the Ottoman defences to the north, advanced towards X Beach but after 200 yd were engaged from Hill 114 and Hare was wounded.
-The second wave of tows had landed with few losses at around 7:30 a.m. and prepared to attack Hill 138 with the survivors of the first wave.
+The second wave of tows had landed with few casualties at around 7:30 a.m. and prepared to attack Hill 138 with the survivors of the first wave.
 An inaccurate map caused delay as Hill 138 turned out to have another crest 400 yd to the south-west crowned with another redoubt.
 During the landing, compasses, binoculars and watches had been soaked which added to the confusion.
 Two parties attacked the redoubts but were repulsed as troops on the left flank fought up the gully leading from the beach towards Hill 114, which was also attacked from X Beach.
 Ottoman prisoners taken near W Beach reported that there was only one division south of Krithia.